Jon-Hudak/astroPortfolio/src/pages/blog/consider-static-website-for-small-business.md

 ---
 layout: ../../layouts/BlogPostLayout.astro
-title: Why You Should Consider a Static Website for Your Small Business
+title: Why You Should Use a Static Website
 author: Jon Hudak
 category: "Web Development"
-date: "4/24/23"
+date: "6/24/23"
 draft: false
 bannerImg: "/images/blog/1-static-website-for-small-business.jpg"
 description: Are you considering a new website for your business?
-Find out why a static site might be the right fit for you.
+Discover why a static site might be the right fit for you.
 tags:
     -web design
     -static site